+Define the beyond connectivity services

-Whether and how to support control signaling for beyond connectivity services without dependency to functionalities for connectivity services
+Define architecture and procedures to support signaling for beyond connectivity services

-Define architecture and procedures to support control signaling for beyond connectivity services without impacting functionalities for connectivity services
+How to support transfer and routing of signaling (i.e., control signaling, service-specific messages including data) for beyond connectivity services between UE and the CN

-Investigate impact on interfaces between UE and RAN, RAN and CN, UE and CN

-Whether and how to support generic mechanisms for UE-Core Network interactions for beyond connectivity services at least including
+Whether and how to support generic mechanisms for UE-Core Network interactions for beyond connectivity services

-How to support transfer and routing of control signaling and data between UE and the target NF

-How to support service discovery and NF selection

-How to support mobility management including UE context storage

-How to support authentication

-NOTE 1: Whether a generic mechanism should be defined for Beyond Connectivity service signalling transfer will be determined in TR conclusion.
+Investigate impact on interfaces between UE and CN

-NOTE 2: Potential dependency to RAN WGs
+NOTE 1: Potential dependency to RAN WGs

-NOTE 3: Potential impact on Interworking to be coordinated with KIs related to WT#2.
+NOTE 2: Potential impact on Interworking to be coordinated with KIs related to WT#2.

-NOTE 4: UE-CN interactions for beyond connectivity services to be coordinated with KIs related to WT#5, WT#6.
+NOTE 3: UE-CN interactions for beyond connectivity services to be coordinated with KIs related to WT#3, WT#4, WT#5, WT#6.

-NOTE 5: Potential security and privacy impact to be coordinated by SA3.
+NOTE 4: Potential security and privacy impact to be coordinated by SA3.